JacobZuo/nd2reader/README.md

 ![MinGW64](/Resource/MinGW64.jpg "MinGW64")

-Once you set up the C compiler, you and add the 'SDK' into Matlab 'Path' and run
+Once you set up the C compiler, you should able to sucessfully loading the library by command,

 ```matlab
 loadlibrary('Nd2ReadSdk', 'Nd2ReadSdk.h')
 ```
+Noticed that you should add the 'SDK' (both 'include' and 'windows' folder) into Matlab 'Path'.

 ### 2.2 Read the infomation in '.nd2' file